Chip-firing and critical groups of signed graphs: Further Directions

+For another, more extreme, example we consider the case of odd negative cycles $-C_{2m+1}$ from Section \ref{sec:cycle}.
+Here one can see that taking floors of the inverse images of $z$-superstable configurations always results in the zero vector $\vec{0}$.
+Indeed it is this fact that gives rise to the duality described in Theorem \ref{thm:PetitDuality}.
+These observations lead to the following question.

+\begin{question} For a given signed graph $G_{\phi}$, can one describe the set of superstable (resp. critical) configurations of $G$ that one obtains by taking the floor of the inverse image of $z$-superstable (resp. critical) configurations of $G_\phi$?
+How does this depend on the choice of $\phi$? \end{question}

-We next turn to computing critical configurations.
-Recall that for unsigned graphs we have a simple duality between critical and superstable configurations (see Section 2.6.5 of \cite{Klivans}).
-Employing this duality, along with Dhar's Burning Algorithm, provides a polynomial time (in the number of vertices) way to check if a given configuration is critical.
-For the case of signed graphs, no simple correspondence seems to exist, although in Theorem \ref{thm:PetitDuality} we have found some answers for a class of signed cycles.
-In general we are looking for a bijection between two equinumerous sets of lattices points in a certain cone.
+For our next question, recall that for unsigned graphs we have a simple duality between critical and superstable configurations (see Section 2.6.5 of \cite{Klivans}).
+In particular, for a graph $G$, the configuration $\vec{c}_{\max}$ is a critical configuration with the property that $\vec{d}$ is superstable if and only if $\vec{c}_{\max} - \vec{d}$ is critical.
+In Theorem \ref{thm:PetitDuality} we describe a version of duality for a class of signed cycles, but no simple correspondence seems to exist.
+In general we are looking for a bijection between two equinumerous sets of lattices points in a certain fixed rational cone, which itself seems to be an interesting geometric question.

-\begin{question} Does there exist a duality between the set of $z$-superstable configurations and the set of critical configurations, perhaps for some class of signed graphs $G_\phi$? \end{question}
+\begin{question} Does there exist a duality between the set of $z$-superstable configurations and the set of critical configurations?
+Can we use Theorem~\ref{thm:KeyIdea} to rephrase the question in terms of duality of the underlying unsigned graph? \end{question}

+Our next question also addresses a desired bijection.
 We have seen in Lemma \ref{lem:SmithBalanced} that vertex switching preserves the critical group of a signed graph.
 In particular, if a signed graph is obtained from another via a vertex switching, both signed graphs have the same number of critical and $z$-superstable configurations.
-However it is not clear how the set of configurations themselves change, even in small examples.
+However, it is not clear how the set of configurations themselves change, even in small examples.